 Audi is committed to the sustainable use of raw materials and resources for the conservation of the environment.
-The company communicates openly about environmental protection and involves all employees in such activities to implement its environmental policy goals over the long term.
+Audi openly communicates about its environmental protection work and involves all employees in these activities.
+This allows the company to sustainably implement its environmental policy objectives.
 As a party to the fifth Bavarian Environmental Pact, AUDI AG is making an important contribution to environmental protection.

-Automobile plant goes green – examples at the Ingolstadt site:
+A car factory goes green – examples at the Ingolstadt site:

-Recycle: Audi inaugurated one of the world’s most environmentally friendly paint shops at the site in 2016.
-Dry separation of the paint particles, air recirculation and exhaust air treatment result in significant reductions in thermal energy and water consumption as well as CO2 emissions compared with conventional systems.
-Emissions of volatile organic compounds (VOC) are reduced by over 90 percent.
+- Recycle: Audi has been operating a highly environmentally compatible paint shop at the Ingolstadt site since 2016.
+Dry separation of the paint particles, air recirculation and exhaust air treatment significantly reduce thermal energy and water consumption as well as CO2 emissions compared to conventional systems.
+Emissions of VOCs are reduced by over 90 percent.

-- Photovoltaics: Audi has installed different photovoltaic modules at its headquarters in Ingolstadt to test innovative technologies.
-All together, the systems at the Ingolstadt site generate roughly 1,800 MWh per year.
+- Photovoltaics: At the Ingolstadt headquarters, Audi has installed photovoltaic modules over an area of around 23,000 square meters (247,570 sq ft).
+All together, the systems generate roughly 1,800 MWh per year.